Dr Rahul Savani University of Liverpool, UK

 Energy Packets (EP) are a discrete representation of units of energy that we introduced in 2012.
 Based on recent work we will show how EPs can be dynamically dispatched in a computer system or network in order to optimise the energy consumption of Clouds and Networks.
 We will also show how the EP paradigm can be used to represent the energy efficient operation of wireless devices, and discuss how EPs can describe the efficiency of data transmission with quantum devices.

-Prof. Mark Winands Maastricht University, The Netherlands
+Dr. Mark Winands Maastricht University, The Netherlands